Tread Sculptures, Melbourne

 Tread Sculptures joined The Junk Map in 2015 and it’s been wonderful to follow Tim’s work and help build a national profile that sees commissions travelling to NSW, Queensland and around Australia.

 In the background Tim and his family have also built a lovely art destination at Bend of Islands for clients and colleagues.
-The recently finished gallery and sculpture trail is open to the public every month and is a great way to get out of the city, take the kids somewhere fun, and find an upcycled gift or cheeky garden critter to take home.
+The recently finished gallery and sculpture trail is open to the public every month and is a great way to get out of the city, take friends or visitors somewhere exciting, and find a unique garden feature or cheeky critter for your collection.

 I asked Tim to share all the details: